conan1iu/webscraping/README.md

 1. Change initial data source to a more reliable list of the S&P 500 which contains the correct tickers

 2. Switch second data source to CNBC/NASDAQ given Yahoo Finance issues[^bignote]
-3. Create even more robust error handling and monitor program performance over several days to gain more insight into further issues which can arise
+3. Create even more robust error treatments, and monitor program performance over several days to gain more insight into further issues which may arise

 <br>